billthefarmer/accordion/README.md

  ASDFGHJKL;'
   ZXCVBNM,./
 ```
-The spacebar, lft and right shift keys and left and right control keys
+The spacebar, left and right shift keys and left and right control keys
 act as the bellows.
 The function keys and number keys act as the bass
 buttons.